 Heading out into the Great Outdoors is not only about ensuring you have the right equipment for the job, but it’s also about maintaining it.
-You won’t need anyone to tell you about the expense of certain pieces of equipment, so it makes sense that you should look after them as best you can.
+You won’t need anyone to tell you about the expense of certain pieces of equipment, so it makes sense that you should look after them as best as you can.

 In terms of your sleeping equipment, perhaps this is the most important thing to look after, so you might be wondering how to clean a sleeping bag effectively, without causing damage or decreasing its lifespan.